• Skip to primary navigation

 Lawyers assist their clients in navigating legal processes.
 They may specialize in areas such as taxation, family law, or criminal law.
 Lawyers interpret laws, regulations, and court decisions.
 They also educate clients on their legal rights.

-To become a lawyer, you must first complete a two to four-year university program, which may be in history.
+To become a lawyer, you must first complete a two to a four-year university program, which may be in history.
 In addition, you must have a law degree from an accredited law school.

 #15.
 Professor ($99,755 per year)